 The BTO run three Bird Camps in England, Wales and Northern Ireland.
-In Scotland they are working in partnership with the Scottish Ornithologists' Club for a fourth in East Lothian.
+In Scotland they are working in partnership with the Scottish Ornithologists' Club in East Lothian.

 Friday: Arrival at camp - late afternoon, getting to know each other, health & safety, evening activity andintroduction to our arts activity.

 Saturday: Day-trip to local nature reserve(s), learning about BTO surveys and bird identification, mindfulness,creative workshop, evening activity (e.g. campfire,looking for bats or stargazing).